IIIF/api/source/community/consortium/index.md

 ## The IIIF Consortium

 The IIIF Consortium was formed in [June 2015][news] to provide steering and sustainability to the IIIF community by signing a [Memorandum of Understanding][mou] in Oxford, England.
-The Consortium will provide ongoing oversight for the development of IIIF technologies and managing the growth of the community.
+The Consortium provides ongoing oversight for the development of IIIF technologies and the growth of the community.
+Consortium finances are managed through the [Council on Library and Information Resources][clir].

 ## Staff

-The Consortium is currently in the process of hiring its first full-time staff member, and manages its finances through the [Council on Library and Information Resources][clir]
+Sheila Rabun
+IIIF Community and Communications Officer
+srabun@iiif.io

 ## Members